 Elementary Education B.A.

-The two Elementary Education Middle Level programs, Elementary Education BA with a Teaching Concentration in Middle Level General Science and Elementary Education B.A. with a Teaching Concentration in Middle Level Mathematics will take four and a half years to complete.
-Upon completion of either program, the graduate will meet all Rhode Island Department of Education for two teacher certifications.
+The three Elementary Education Middle Level programs, Elementary Education BA with a Teaching Concentration in Middle Level English , a Teaching Concentration in Middle Level Mathematics and, and aTeaching Concentration in Middle Level General Science will take four years to complete.
+Upon completion of the program, the graduate will meet all Rhode Island Department of Education for two teacher certifications.

-Admissions Requirements can be found in each of the two concentrations.
+Admissions Requirements can be found in each concentration.

-NOTE: Admission to the content majors in English, Multidisciplinary Studies, and Social Studies are currently suspended.
+NOTE: Admission to the content majors in Multidisciplinary Studies, and Social Studies are currently suspended.
 Only students accepted to Rhode Island College prior to Fall 2019 can continue in these programs.

-Retention Requirements for Both Programs
+Retention Requirements

 1. A minimum overall G.P.A. of 2.75 each semester.